top of page

 The noun 'culprit' has an etymology that can be traced back to Old English and Middle English.
 It is derived from the Old English word 'culpra,' which means 'fault' or 'sin,' and it later evolved into 'culprit' in Middle English.
 'Culprit' entered the English language in the late Middle Ages and is used to describe a person or thing that is responsible for committing a crime, error, or wrongdoing.
 Its etymology underscores the association with fault or guilt, as implied by its Old English origins in 'culpra,' highlighting the idea that a culprit is someone or something that bears the responsibility for a particular offense or misdeed.

-Quiz: Find the meaning of culprit
+Quiz: Find the meaning of the noun culprit:

 Try Again!